MHA extends ILP to NE states including Manipur: What does this mean

 New Delhi, Dec 11: In the midst of the debate on the Citizenship (Amendment) Bill the Ministry of Affairs has extended the Inner Line Permit to the North Eastern States including Manipur.

 The CAB has a clause with regard to the Inner Line Permit Regime Areas.
-The Bill states that the Inner Line Permit (ILP) regime areas and those regions those are governed under the Sixth Schedule of the Indian Constitution are excluded from the purview of this Bill.
+The Bill states that the Inner Line Permit (ILP) regime areas and those regions that are governed under the Sixth Schedule of the Indian Constitution are excluded from the purview of this Bill.

 The ILP is prevalent in Arunachal Pradesh, Mizoram and Nagaland.
 This would mean that citizens of other states visiting these states would require the ILP.
 This is because these areas are governed under the Sixth Schedule of the Constitution.